scottlindeman/js-blog/README.md

         ]
     }

 This file contains a simple mapping for categories and articles.
 Each category should have a `displayName`, a `locationName`, and a list of `articles`.
 Articles have a `displayName` and a `locationName`.
-In both cases, the `displayName` attribute tells the app that name that should be displayed on the page.
+In both cases, the `displayName` attribute tells the app that name that should be displayed on the web page.
 The `locationName` attribute tells the app where to locate the category or article within the `resources/app/documents` folder.
 For categories, this is the name of the folder.
-For articles, this is the name of the markdown file.
+For articles, this is the name of the markdown file. **NOTE:** Be sure to keep category and article names unique!